daskrys/Slug-Crossing-120/README.md

 [theme] The concept of "nearby in space, but close in time" was explored through the choice of setting, which is situated on Earth but in a distant future.
 In this intriguing timeframe, the player must contend with the relentless pursuit of mutated slugs. <br>

-[selectable requirements]
+[selectable requirements] <br>
-Data-driven experience progression
+Data-driven experience progression <br>
-Complete closed captioning
+Complete closed captioning <br>
-Procedural graphics
+Procedural graphics <br>

-[contributor credits]
+[contributor credits] <br>
-Jalen Suwa - Testing Lead
+Jalen Suwa - Testing Lead <br>
-Chase Houske - Technology Lead
+Chase Houske - Technology Lead <br>
-Christian Perez - Testing Lead
+Christian Perez - Testing Lead <br>
-Kayla Garcia - Production Lead
+Kayla Garcia - Production Lead <br>

-[asset credits]
+[asset credits] <br>
-All Art including backgrounds and sprites where created by Kayla Garcia using Photoshop,Canva,and Pixilart.com
+All Art including backgrounds and sprites where created by Kayla Garcia using Photoshop,Canva,and Pixilart.com <br>

-All Music and Sound effects were created by Jalen Suwa using TheLovelyComposer and BFXR
+All Music and Sound effects were created by Jalen Suwa using TheLovelyComposer and BFXR <br>

-Main Menu Shader was done by Chase Houske
+Main Menu Shader was done by Chase Houske <br>